pixa-pics/pixa-pics.github.io/README.md

 <img width="350" height="197" src="https://raw.githubusercontent.com/pixa-pics/pixa-pics.github.io/main/src/images/screenshots/BADASSPP.gif" align="right" />

 > You can easily convert selfies and other pictures into pixel art going back then to an HD image (but as a painting) very easily!
-Watch Youtube HD trailer now! https://youtu.be/lC7OYGI8waE

 <p align="center">
   <a href="#a-upside_down_face-let-us-say">Let us say</a> •